 In the years since the passage of Sarbanes-Oxley and the adoption of revised listing standards by the stock exchanges, most U.S. public companies have appointed one of their directors to serve as a "lead" or "presiding" director, while some boards have appointed an independent director to serve as non-executive chairman of the board.
 The responsibilities of these positions vary significantly from company to company, ranging from seemingly routine administrative functions to roles that can profoundly affect corporate strategy and operations.
 Looking beyond the formal duties of the new board leaders, experience shows that some lead directors have assumed wide-ranging and important roles within their companies.

 Thought leadership created in LDN meetings is captured and published to a wider audience in ViewPoints, a report that is issued following each LDN meeting.
-The ViewPoints issues cover the following topics:
+The most recent ViewPoints issue covers the following topic:

 The LDN comprises independent lead directors, presiding directors, and non-executive chairmen, typically representing complex, global enterprises.
 LDN membership currently includes directors who serve in these capacities on the boards of the following companies:

 Archer Daniels Midland

 Credit Suisse Group